 Another French Grande Ecole, located in Paris, ESCP Business School takes sixth place.

-Through core modules, a specialization, and two Company Consultancy Projects, students learn all the skills and knowledge needed to become an international business leader.
+Through core modules, a specialization, and two Company Consultancy Projects, ESCP MBA students learn all the skills and knowledge needed to become international business leaders.

-The MBA covers all the functional areas of management, and the internationality of the program provides a rich multicultural experience.
+The MBA covers all the functional areas of management, and the internationality of the program is designed to provide a rich multicultural experience.

 5. Grenoble Ecole de Management